top of page

 Consume resources that support personal and professional growth.

 When I learned about the “by age 40” argument, I added a list of goals to my phone’s calendar to achieve before November 3, 2022.
-Every day at 5:30 AM, I received a notification with the goals I wanted to accomplish for more than a decade.
+Every day at 5:30 AM, I received a cell phone notification with goals to accomplish for over a decade.

 It’s November 3, 2023.
 Last year, I turned 40.
 God willing, tomorrow, I will wake up to age 41 and start my day by writing and running an 11K road race.